Israel-Orere/Makeit.ai/README.md

 Parameters that can be tweaked:
 The number of samples to generate
 Early stopping conditions for when generative samples no longer improve model performance for a set maximum number of iterations
-The batch size for which forward and backward passes are generated
+The batch size for which forward and backward passes for generator and discriminator networks Knowledge from low depth decision trees can help optimize downstream workloads by focusing more on the strongest relationships and leveraging custom feature importance plots within the generation loop (just below the tree plots)
+This generative scheme is especially useful for imbalanced datasets like fault detection settings or anomaly detection